What meaning does Isaiah 55 have for us today?

 Isaiah 55 is perhaps the most beautiful expression to be found anywhere of the divine offer of free mercy to fallen mankind.

-Down across the centuries, Isaiah's ringing cry comes personally today to every one of the earth's 7 billion inhabitants.
+Down across the centuries, Isaiah's ringing cry comes today to each and every one of the earth's more than 7 billion inhabitants.
 Isaiah's plea for everyone to share personally in the everlasting covenant needs to be heard today more than ever.
 Our world needs to hear and to heed Isaiah's call: Let the wicked forsake his way and the unrighteous man his thoughts; and let him return unto the Lord.

 What a thrilling thing it is to share with others who have responded to this invitation to everyone that is thirsty.